matter-labs/tutorials/README.md

 import { Deployer } from "@matterlabs/hardhat-zksync-deploy";
 import { getDeployedContracts } from "zksync-web3/build/src/utils";

-require('dotenv').config();
+require("dotenv").config();

-// Put the address of the deployed paymaster here const PAYMASTER_ADDRESS = process.env.PAYMASTER_ADDRESS;
+// Put the address of the deployed paymaster and the Greeter Contract in the .env file const PAYMASTER_ADDRESS = process.env.PAYMASTER_ADDRESS;
 const GREETER_CONTRACT_ADDRESS = process.env.GREETER_CONTRACT;

-// Put the address of the ERC20 token here: const TOKEN_ADDRESS = process.env.TOKEN_ADDRESS;
+// Put the address of the ERC20 token in the .env file: const TOKEN_ADDRESS = process.env.TOKEN_ADDRESS;

 function getToken(hre: HardhatRuntimeEnvironment, wallet: Wallet) {